 As a fellow founding member of the Haight-Ashbury, Herb Greene began photographing the band and surrounding scene in 1965.
 Like the band he photographed dozens of times over the next forty years, Greene became a professional, and his career is one of many that began in the Haight alongside the Dead and remained entwined with theirs.
 Many of the most seminal images of the band emerged from Greene’s portrait sessions with the Dead.
 His collection includes gelatin-silver prints in limited edition portfolios as well as several published books of his images.

-One of the most remarkable collections in the Archive comprises materials from the altar assembled by fans at the official memorial for Jerry Garcia held in Golden Gate Park on August 13, 1995, saved and then gifted to the Archive by Theresa (Trixie) Garcia, Jerry Garcia’s daughter.
+One of the most remarkable collections in the Archive comprises materials from the "altar" contributed by fans at the official memorial for Jerry Garcia held in Golden Gate Park on August 13, 1995.
+Many of these items were preserved and donated to the Archive by Theresa (Trixie) Garcia, Jerry Garcia’s daughter.
 A signature event in the history of the Grateful Dead phenomenon, the Memorial was a spectacular, communal artistic monument documenting the power and nature of the extraordinary bond between Garcia and Deadheads.
-It spans 80 linear feet, including letters, art, and a wide array of realia and artifacts: candles, clothing, musical instruments, paintings, and photographs.
+Its more than 3,100 items include letters, art, and a wide array of realia and artifacts: candles, clothing, musical instruments, paintings, and photographs.

 The Dennis McNally Papers

-As author of the bestselling critical biography Desolate Angel: Jack Kerouac, the Beat Generation, and America (1979), McNally was invited by Jerry Garcia in 1980 to do a similar treatment of the Dead.
-Shortly after he began work, he was invited to become band publicist, a role he fulfilled until they disbanded in 1995.
-His archive encompasses 54 linear feet, including research papers, publicity files, and notes for his official biography of the band, A Long Strange Trip: The Inside History of the Grateful Dead (2002).
+As author of the bestselling critical biography Desolate Angel: Jack Kerouac, the Beat Generation, and America (1979), McNally was invited by Jerry Garcia in 1980 to do a similar book on the Dead.
+Several years later, he was hired as band publicist, a role he fulfilled until they retired the name in 1995.
+His archive encompasses 54 linear feet, including research papers, publicity files, and notes for his official history, A Long Strange Trip: The Inside History of the Grateful Dead (2002).
 The jewel of the collection is the more than 300 interview recordings McNally conducted with band members, family, and associates.
-McNally’s archive also documents the complex permeability of the boundary between band and audience, as his career carried him from fan to employee, from scholar to publicist, and finally official, authorized historian.
+McNally’s archive also documents the complex permeability of the boundary between band and audience, as his career carried him from fan to employee, from scholar to publicist, and finally to official, authorized historian.

 The Dick Latvala Collection

 As the band’s second Vault archivist (after Willy Legate), Dick Latvala was the namesake of the beloved historic recording series Dick’s Picks.
-A consummate taper and passionate fan since his first show in1966, Latvala first went to work for the band as an office gofer and was soon tapped to organize the Vault.
-This collection includes five notebooks of Latvala’s notes and 500 reels of his personal tape collection, featuring often elaborately decorated and annotated set lists on the boxes.
+A consummate taper and passionate fan since his first show in1966, Latvala first went to work for the band as an office gofer and was soon tapped as full-time Vault archivist.
+This collection includes notebooks of Latvala’s recordings and 500 reels of his personal tape collection.

 The Michael “Mikel” Linah Collection